MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createdirectorytransactedw.md

 The path of the directory to use as a template when creating the new directory.
 This parameter can be
        <b>NULL</b>.

-In the ANSI version of this function, the name is limited to <b>MAX_PATH</b> characters.
-       To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see
-       <a href="/windows/desktop/FileIO/naming-a-file">Naming a File</a>.

 The directory must reside on the local computer; otherwise, the function fails and the last error code is set
        to <b>ERROR_TRANSACTIONS_UNSUPPORTED_REMOTE</b>.